2001 Atlantic hurricane season: Tropical Storm Jerry

-A tropical wave exited Africa on October 1, moving westward.
-Rainbands and convection gradually increased, and the NHC designated the system as Tropical Depression Twelve.
+A westward-moving tropical wave organized into Tropical Depression Twelve on October 6 about 620 mi east-southeast of Barbados.
 The depression strengthened into Tropical Storm Jerry early on October 7, aided by low wind shear.
-Continuing westward due to a ridge to it north, Jerry strengthened further as it approached the Lesser Antilles, reaching peak winds of around 50 mph.
-Forecast models indicated the system could reach hurricane status within two to three days under favorable conditions.
-Jerry passed just south of Barbados at its peak intensity, before its structure began to degrade.
+Continuing westward due to a ridge to its north, Jerry passed just south of Barbados with winds of 50 mph (85 km/h) early on October 8.
 Reconnaissance aircraft indicated a possible reformation of the center, as data indicated multiple low-level rotations on a northeast to southwest axis.
-As Jerry entered the eastern Caribbean Sea early on October 8 after bypassing St. Vincent, its forward speed increased to 25 mph.
-Moderate vertical wind shear from the northwest developed, disrupting the upper-level outflow.
-Jerry continued to deteriorate, and later on October 8, aircraft data indicated the system had weakened into a broad area of low pressure with scattered squalls mainly to the east of the remnant center.
-Jerry then dissipated shortly afterward approximately 230 miles south of Puerto Rico, with the remnants moving westward.
+After bypassing Saint Vincent at 03:00 UTC on October 8, Jerry's atmospheric pressure decreased to 1004 mbar and its forward speed increased to 25 mph.
+However, moderate vertical wind shear soon disrupted the storm's upper-level outflow, leading to weakening, despite forecast models indicating that the system could reach hurricane status within a few days.
+Later on October 8, aircraft data indicated the system had weakened into a broad area of low pressure with scattered squalls mainly to the east of the remnant center.
+Jerry then dissipated shortly afterward approximately 230 mi south of Puerto Rico, with the remnants moving westward.

 The threat of the storm prompted tropical storm warnings and watches in the Lesser Antilles.
 Jerry caused minimal damage as it moved through the Windward Islands and Lesser Antilles.
 A station at Martinique reported sustained ten-minute winds of 44 mph on October 8.
 Some downpours and high winds were reported.
-No ships reported tropical storm-force winds, though Barbados reported a minimum pressure of 1007 mb.
+Barbados observed a minimum pressure of 1007 mbar.

 Hurricane Karen

-A cold front and an upper level trough interacted on October 10 to the south of Bermuda, and formed an extratropical storm.
-The storm passed near Bermuda on October 12, producing hurricane-force winds on the island.
-It then organized, becoming a subtropical cyclone on October 12 and a tropical cyclone on October 13.
-Karen strengthened to reach 80 mph winds as a Category 1 hurricane on the Saffir–Simpson Hurricane Scale, and after weakening over cooler waters, it made landfall on Nova Scotia as a tropical storm.
-It quickly became extratropical.
+A cold front and an upper-level trough interacted on October 10 to the south of Bermuda, and formed an extratropical storm.
+The storm passed near the island on October 12, producing hurricane-force winds there.
+It then organized, becoming a subtropical cyclone on October 12 about 35 mi (55 km) south of Bermuda and a tropical cyclone on October 13.
+Karen strengthened into a hurricane early the next day, peaking with winds of 80 mph (130 km/h) and a minimum pressure of 982 mbar.
+Shortly thereafter, cooler waters weakened Karen to a tropical storm.
+Around 12:00 UTC on October 15, the storm struck Nova Scotia near Western Head with winds of 45 mph (70 km/h).
+Karen accelerated northeastward into the Gulf of St. Lawrence and transitioned into an extratropical cyclone six hours later, which was soon absorbed by a larger extratropical low.

-Tropical Storm Karen produced light to moderate winds across Atlantic Canada, peaking at 47 mph with a gust of 64 mph in Cape George in Antigonish County, Nova Scotia, along with a 26 mph report in Charlottetown, Prince Edward Island.
-Later, in Newfoundland and Nova Scotia, the storm system that absorbed Hurricane Noel produced strong winds that downed several trees and power lines which resulted in power outages.
+On Bermuda, wind gusts reached as high as 100 mph at Devonshire Parish.
+Approximately 23,000 people lost electricity.
+Damage on the island totaled about $1.4 million, which included impacts to 175 structures and 87 boats.
+Some roads were inundated due to the storm almost 3 in of rain.
+Karen produced light to moderate winds across Atlantic Canada, peaking at 47 mph with a gust of 64 mph in Cape George in Antigonish County, Nova Scotia, along with a 26 mph report in Charlottetown, Prince Edward Island.
+Impact in Atlantic Canada was mostly limited to minor damage to trees.